Connecting Families is grateful to our “friends helping friends” providing great resources!

-We are listing some resources for you to take a look at and to bring some more information to meet your needs.
+We are listing resources here to bring more information to help meet needs.
 Education, awareness, and support are key to UCD’s and we will be adding more as we go.
-Bear with us, this is an ongoing dynamic pursuit for us all to be successful.
-Please support us all by taking a look on their sites!
+Bear with us, this page is updated as we receive more information .

-Please email or call us if you have any questions.
+Please use our “contact us” form in the main menu, or call us if you have any questions.

 Global Genes is an AMAZING advocacy organization with a collection of resources that are invaluable.
 They have been so helpful to us and we adore the team at Global Genes.
 Please take a look at their website, you will find a wide range of information on many different topics, all dealing with rare diseases.
 On their website you will find the Rare Toolkits and the Rare Webinars, our UCD families will find these most helpful.
 “Go Global Genes”!